Oromia Media Network: History

 The OMN is one of the media outlets which broadcast to Ethiopian audiences from abroad, along with the ESAT.
-After the drop of charges against the OMN and its executive director on 29 May 2018, the inauguration of the Addis Ababa office was held in the presence of Oromia Regional State Chief Administrator Lemma Megersa at the Millennium Hall on 5 July 2018.
+After the drop of charges against the OMN and its executive director on 29 May 2018, the inauguration of the Addis Ababa office was held in the presence of Oromia Regional State Chief Administrator Lemma Megersa at the Millennium Hall on 5 August 2018.

 Lemma in his inaugural speech said "OMN has played a big role in bringing tangible change in the regional state."

-In June 2020, following the death of Hachalu Hundessa, Hachalu Hundessa riots reignited Oromo protests.
+In June 2020, following the death of Hachaluu Hundessa, riots reignited Oromo protests.
 Jawar Mohammed was then arrested on 30 June 2020, in Addis Ababa.
-OMN’s local office was raided by federal security agents and detained several journalists.
+OMN’s local office was raided by federal security agents and several journalists were detained.
 Hachalu gave an interview to the Oromia Media Network (OMN), which had sparked outrage on social media, a week before his murder.
-The interview was aired with live stream on Facebook, which peaked 24 thousands viewers.
+The interview was aired with live stream on Facebook, which was seen by 24,000 viewers.